-Make your weekend breakfast something special!
+Make your weekend breakfast something special without making it a cheat day!
 These multi-grain banana pancakes are made with wholesome ingredients and are naturally sweetened with bananas and a touch of honey.
 They’re a good source of dietary fiber and have 10 grams of protein per serving.
 And, they freeze well.
 Layer leftover pancakes with wax paper and freeze.
 Reheat in a toaster or oven.

 Multi-Grain Banana Pancakes

-- 1 Tbsp . coconut oil , melted
+- 1 Tbsp. extra-virgin organic coconut oil melted

 - ½ cup whole wheat flour